mx1001/boxcutter_manual/docs/interface.md

 It can also be started with alt + W.

+> Notice how the topbar pops up when alt + W is used.

 ![start](img/interface/i2.gif)

-Boxcutter can be started via clicking the words "activate boxcutter"
+Boxcutter can be started via clicking the words "activate boxcutter" in the N panel.

 ![start](img/interface/i3.gif)